MapConductor/android-sdk/docs/src/content/docs/core/mapviewholder.md

         }
     }

-    // Replace MapView with your chosen map provider, such as GoogleMapsView, MapboxMapView GoogleMapsView(state = mapViewState) {
+    // Replace MapView with your chosen map provider, such as GoogleMapView, MapboxMapView GoogleMapView(state = mapViewState) {
         // Your MapConductor components
     }
 }